camunda/camunda/docs/src/yaml-workflows/control-flow.md

 ## Data-based Conditions

-Some workflows do not always execute the same tasks but need to pick and choose different tasks, based on workflow instance payload.
+Some workflows do not always execute the same tasks but need to pick and choose different tasks, based on variables of the workflow instance.

-To achieve this, the `switch` attribute together with JSON-Path-based conditions can be used.
+We can use the `switch` attribute and conditions to decide on the next task.

 ```yaml
 name: order-process